 - Perform residual strength analyses.

 Week 1: Fatigue phenomena and societal consequences.
 Understanding the various fatigue fracture phenomena in engineering metallic and composite structures.
-Definition of fatigue and description of history of fatigue assessment.
+Definition of fatigue and description of the history of fatigue assessment.
 Principles for designing against fatigue.
 Fatigue damage initiation and growth mechanisms.

-Week 2: introduction to stress concentration factors (SCFs), principles to work with and calculate SCFs and design against stress concentrations.
+Week 2: an introduction to stress concentration factors (SCFs), principles to work with and calculate SCFs and design against stress concentrations.
 Influence of residual stresses.

 Week 3: Assessment of fatigue life, definitions and best practices, discussion of scatter.
 Discussion of joining in relation to fatigue, aspects like fretting corrosion and pretensioning.

-Week 5: Discussion of effect of variable amplitude loading on fatigue life assessment and damage growth predictions.
+Week 5: Discussion of the effect of variable amplitude loading on fatigue life assessment and damage growth predictions.
 Load spectra measurements and usage monitoring.